codio-content/transformation_dalle_openAI/.guides/content/Flipping-662a.md

 Flipping an image involves mirroring it either horizontally or vertically.
-This can be useful for creating reflections, correcting image orientation, or generating additional variations of a generated image.  we will explore horizontal and vertical flipping using the Python Imaging Library (PIL) and the DALL-E 2 API.
+This can be useful for creating reflections, correcting image orientation, or generating additional variations of a generated image.
+We will explore horizontal and vertical flipping using the Python Imaging Library (PIL) and the DALL-E 2 API.

 ### Horizontal Flipping